Jatiya Kabi Kazi Nazrul Islam University: Cultural activities

 Various types of cultural events are held on campus.
 The birthday of Nazrul is the biggest cultural program of JKKNIU.
-In 2019 29–30 December, A two-day long cultural festival was arranged under the name Kuuasha Utshab.
-There were many segments like photography exhibition, painting exhibition, bookstall, indigenous traditional product stall, film show, recitation, literary debate & musical nights with famous and student band of the university that made a unique impression.
+Every year a two-day long cultural festival is arranged under the name Kuyasha Utshab.
+There were many segments like photography exhibition, painting exhibition, bookstall, indigenous traditional product stall, film show, recitation, literary debate and musical nights with famous and student band of the university that made a unique impression.